navkar/Predictions/README.md

   - Boundaries drawn during partition will be erased.
 * Elimination of caste system in India

-### 2044
+### 2031 - 2044

+* New form of connectivity where the human mind shall directly connect with the internet.
+This is not the internet which we know of today.
-* Earths minerals will be fully depleted
+* Earth's minerals will be fully depleted, probes shall bring minerals from Astroids and other moons.
-* Possible deforestation of the entire planet
+* Possible deforestation of the entire planet.
+Greedy humans will eliminate all good plant life from mother earth.
+* Space prisons might be a possibility
+* Humans working in Zero-G is a possibility.

-## :flushed: Answer the following questions about yourself for more clarity in your life!
+## :flushed: Ask yourself

 * What truly makes you happy ?
 * What do you truly value in life ?